-In the past few months I’ve been sharing a few outfits that come from my beloved Rent the Runway Unlimited subscription…and from newcomer to my wardrobe, Nuuly.
+Over the past few years I’ve been sharing a few outfits that come from my beloved Rent the Runway Unlimited subscription…and from newcomer to my wardrobe, Nuuly.
 Naturally, since rental is still an up-and-coming format for most of us, I’ve gotten a lot of questions.

 Which is better, Rent the Runway or Nuuly?
 Which do you like more?
 What’s Nuuly?
 Which should I get?

 The short answer is: they’re both amazing…but different.
 I plan to keep both plans because they provide value to my life and allow me to keep my wardrobe fresh but avoid contributing to the impact fast fashion has on the environment.
 Let me break it down for you.

 Rent the Runway Memberships are the subscription arm to the Rent the Runway you may know: renting a special dress or accessory for a particular date for a few days and then returning it.
 There are three Rent the Runway memberships (Rent the Runway Unlimited is no more, RIP): the 4 item out per month plan for $69 your first month, the 8 item out per month plan with 2 shipments a month starting at $99 for your first two months, and the 16 item out per month plan with 4 shipments starting at $149 for the first two months (this is the plan I have, that replaced Rent the Runway Unlimited).
 With these plans as soon as you’re ready to switch, you hit “return” in the app and you’re automatically allowed to replace the items that moment.
 So if you are returning 4 items, you can order four new items automatically.

 Since I live in a major city, I’m able to switch out things using RTR’s return vehicle which changes locations in DC every day, or return items via FedEx pickup from my doorstep.
 I also send them back a big bag of their hangers and dry-cleaning bags so they can reuse them.
 Sustainability score!